-India’s second-biggest city is a daily festival of human existence, simultaneously noble and squalid, cultured and desperate.
-By its old spelling, Calcutta conjures up images of human suffering to most Westerners.
-But locally, Kolkata is regarded as India’s intellectual and cultural capital.
-While poverty is certainly in your face, the dapper Bengali gentry continues to frequent grand old gentlemen’s clubs, back horses at the Calcutta Racetrack and tee off at some of India’s finest golf courses.
+India’s second-biggest city is a daily festival of human existence, simultaneously noble and squalid, cultured and desperate, decidedly futuristic while splendid in decay.
+By its old spelling, Calcutta readily conjures images of human suffering to most Westerners – although that's not a complete picture of this 350-year-old metropolis.
+Locally, Kolkata is regarded as India’s intellectual, artistic and cultural capital.
+Although poverty is certainly apparent, the self-made middle class drives the city's core machinery, a nascent hipster culture thrives among its millennial residents and its dapper Bengali gentry frequent grand, old colonial-era clubs.

-As the former capital of British India, Kolkata retains a feast of colonial-era architecture, albeit much in a photogenic state of disrepair.
-Meanwhile urban slums contrast with dynamic new-town suburbs and a rash of air-conditioned shopping malls.
-Kolkata’s also the ideal place to experience the mild, fruity tang of Bengali cuisine.
+As the former capital of British India, Kolkata retains a feast of colonial-era architecture contrasting starkly with urban slums and dynamic new-town suburbs with their air-conditioned shopping malls.
+Kolkata is the ideal place to experience the mild yet complex tang of Bengali cuisine.
 Friendlier than India’s other metropolises, this is a city you ‘feel’ more than simply visit.